You can replicate virtual machines from a source site to a target site with vSphere Replication.

 If you want to configure replications, the source and target sites must be connected.
 You cannot perform replications if one of the sites is in the Not Connected state.
 See Understanding the vSphere Replication Site Connection States.

 You can configure replications for powered-off virtual machines, but the data synchronization begins when the virtual machine is powered on.
 While the source virtual machine is powered off, the replication appears in the Not active status.

 You can set a recovery point objective (RPO) to a certain time interval depending on your data protection needs. vSphere Replication applies all changes made to virtual machines configured for a replication at the source site to their replicas at the target site.
 This process reoccurs periodically to ensure that the replicas at the target site are not older than the RPO interval that you set.
 See How the Recovery Point Objective Affects Replication Scheduling.

 vSphere Replication does not support the recovery of multiple virtual machines from the same workflow.
 Each recovery workflow is for an individual virtual machine.

-You cannot replicate powered-off virtual machines.
-Replication begins when the virtual machine is powered on.
 You cannot use vSphere Replication to replicate virtual machine templates.